 How to Determine Usage Limitations in Your Meeting Spaces

 It’s time to design meeting spaces for the way that people are working.
 Instead of people adapting the area, the space needs to adapt to the people’s needs.
 Understanding the types of meetings your teams are having, in and out of the meeting room, is the first step towards understanding how to set up a space that works for everyone.
-Our meeting room monitoring and analytics tool, Kepler, helps you analyze meeting room usage including peak hours, most used rooms, average meeting length, and more.
+Our meeting room monitoring and analytics tool, Solstice Cloud, helps you analyze meeting room usage including peak hours, most used rooms, average meeting length, and more.
 This data can assist in planning and creating meeting spaces that enhance creativity, innovation, and collaboration among your teams.

 What Defines the Modern Meeting Space

 Meetings must be focused yet adaptable, dynamic and inclusive, and, most importantly, enjoyable to be useful and productive.
 Three major factors contribute to the productivity achieved in a modern meeting space: